Foster care FAQs

 If you do encounter resistance, here are three tips that might help:

 - Listen to concerns.
 Ask questions and take an interest in the reasons behind the resistance.
 Avoid judging the person who has concerns.
-You might like to encourage the person to attend an information session with you as this is a small commitment of time and will provide an opportunity for him/her to raise questions with people experienced in foster care.
+You might like to encourage the person to attend an information session with you as this is a small commitment of time and will provide an opportunity for them to raise questions with people experienced in foster care.

 - Give the person time and space to consider the idea.
 When he or she is ready, share information that addresses concerns.
 For example, it might help the person to learn more about the support provided to foster carers or the different types of foster care placement available.